Joe's Apartment

 Joe's Apartment is a 1996 American musical black comedy film written and directed by John Payson (in his feature directorial debut), based on his 1992 short film of the same name, and starring Jerry O'Connell and Megan Ward.
-The first MTV Films production, it was the only one not to involve Paramount Pictures (the 2019 film Eli, which was distributed by Netflix, still had the involvement of Paramount).

 The main focus of the story is the fact that, unbeknownst to many humans, cockroaches can talk, but prefer not to, as humans "smush first and ask questions later".
 They also sing and even have their own public-access television cable TV channel.
 Actors providing the roaches' voices included Billy West (in his feature film debut), Jim Turner, Rick Aviles (in his final film role before his death), Tim Blake Nelson, BD Wong, and Dave Chappelle.

-The film received generally negative reviews from critics and was a box office failure.
+Joe's Apartment was the first MTV Films production and the first film Blue Sky Studios was involved in.
+It is also the only MTV Films production made without the involvement of Paramount Pictures.
+The film received generally negative reviews from critics and was a box-office bomb, nearly grossing over $4 million against a budget of $13 million.